sushi04/FisheyeCameraCalib/README.md

 - Adjust the parameters such as the RTSP link, output directory, checkerboard dimensions, and calibration flags as needed for your specific setup.

 # Videostream.py
+This Script undistorts the video stream using calibration data stored by the video_calibration.py.

+## Usage

+1. Ensure that you have a camera calibrated and have saved the calibration data (`calibration_data.npz`).
+2. Update the script with the correct file path to the calibration data.
+3. Set the correct RTSP link for the video stream.
+4. Run the script `videostreaming.py`.
+5. The script will capture the video stream, undistort each frame in real-time using the provided calibration data, and display the undistorted video.
+6. Press the 'q' key to exit the program.

+## Additional Notes

+- Ensure that the camera is properly calibrated and the calibration data is accurate for effective undistortion.
+- Adjust the RTSP link and other parameters as needed for your specific camera setup.
+- The script may need adjustments depending on the camera model and calibration process used.
+- Make sure your system supports RTSP video streaming and has access to the provided RTSP link.